Close Menu

 BRING COPIES OF YOUR MEDICAL RECORDS TO THE EXAM

-For example, if you have an MRI, X-ray, CT scan, or operative report, bring it with you to the exam.
+For example, if you have an MRI, X-ray, CT scan, or surgery reports, bring it with you to the exam.
+For example, if you have an X-ray that shows the degree of the curve in your spine, bring it to show to the doctor.
 Give a copy of your records to the doctor.
-The reports provide medical evidence of your scoliosis and the degree of the curvature in your spine.
-Your medical records should contain the opinion of your treating doctor about why you cannot work.
-This opinion is good for the SSA’s doctor to see.
-If you need to learn more about the importance of medical records in your SSDI claim, read here.
+The reports provide medical evidence of your scoliosis and the degree of the curve in your spine.

-CANNON DISABILITY LAW’S ATTORNEYS & STAFF
+OUR EXPERT ATTORNEYS & LEGAL STAFF

 In the past 30 years, we have won over 20,000 SSDI and SSI cases for our clients.
 Our experts can help you file for SSI benefits using the SSA’s website.
 However, we will need your help to apply for SSI benefits.
 Why?
 Because only you know your personal financial information.
 SSI benefits require you to have minimal assets and monthly income.

-WHAT DOES OUR LAW FIRM DO FOR YOU
+WHAT OUR LAW FIRM DOES FOR YOU

 When you leave that up to us, you can focus on your health.
 Our attorneys and staff can: